Funding For Musicians

 ISM (i.e. Incorporated Society of Musicians) Logo

 • Incorporated Society of Musicians (ISM) - ISM members can access 24 hour support helpline and offers face-to-face counselling.
+They offer funding via direct contact.
 Find out more HERE.

 BPI (i.e. British Phonographic Industry) Logo